chloepan33/cscd25FinalProject/README.md

     - Incorporated a dataset of major events to correlate sentiment trends with real-world happenings.
     - Visualized how these events impacted the sentiment in various subreddits.

-This updated approach ensures a detailed and nuanced analysis of sentiment in political subreddits, accounting for the influence of user engagement (upvotes) on the perceived sentiment strength.

 ### **Limitations**